 This excerpt from one of our favourite independant travel guides Travelfish paints a picture of Ancient Ayutthaya:

 By all reports, Ayutthaya was magnificent!
 Set on a riverine island the inner city was fortified by a 12-kilometre-long and five-metre-thick brick wall.
 Nearly a hundred gates opened to roads and canals reaching into some of the most fertile land in the region.
 Gilded chedis and Khmer-style spires topped temples and palaces amid a glittering skyline.
 According to Cambridge University’s A History of Thailand, a French Jesuit remarked in 1687 that “a single Idol” in Wat Phra Si Sanphet was “richer than all the Tabernacles of the Churches of Europe”.

-We spent 2 days exploring and this is the least time we would recommend, as the more you explore the more there is to see.
-Ayutthaya has an excellent tourist information centre at the TAT office (Tourism Authority of Thailand), which also has a fantastic historical information display upstairs and we recommend all visitors make this their first port of call.
+We spent 2 days exploring the myriad of archaeological and historical sites, and this is the least amount of time we would recommend, as the more you explore the more there is to see.
+Ayutthaya has an excellent tourist information centre at the TAT office (Tourism Authority of Thailand), we recommend all visitors make this their first port of call.
+Upstairs in this building are fantastic historical dioramas and other exceptionally informative visual displays.
+Great insights to help before you start exploring.
 Getting around the Historical City of Ayutthaya on the “Island” is easiest by bicycle, foot or colourful local Tuk Tuk’s.

 Our time was taken up wandering between the historical sites in the Old City and other nearby archaeological ruins.
 Outside of the old town and on the banks of the Chao Phraya river sits a museum that I found very informative.
 Baan Hollanda, on the site of the original Dutch settlement here, informs visitors on what life was like in the 17th century and details of how this very busy trading post worked.
 Great insights to life here!